 - Finally, add the tutti frutti and fold in gently

-- Following instructions here on how to bake cake in pressure cooker, bake the cake for about an hour.
+- Following instructions on how to make cake in a pressure cooker, bake the cake for about an hour.
 You can check after 45 mins to see if it's done.
 Mine took about an hour to be done.
 You can test with a toothpick or skewer to make sure the cake is cooked through.

 - Let the cake sit in the pan for about 10 mins and gently invert it on a plate or wire rack

 - If you want to bake the cake in an oven and not make it in a pressure cooker, pre-heat oven to 180C/350F and bake for 30-35 mins until a skewer comes out clean when inserted into the centre